automl/CARL/docs/source/environments/environment_families/brax.rst

-Here the agent needs to learn how to control a four-legged ant in order to run (quickly) into one direction.
+Here the agent needs to learn how to control a four-legged ant in order to run (quickly) into a given direction.

 .. csv-table:: Defaults and Bounds